willjhliang/public-garden/notes/Machine Learning/Regularization/✅ Validation.md

 Depending on costs and dataset sizes, there are multiple validation methods.

 ## LOOCV
 Leave-one-out cross-validation (LOOCV) leaves only one datapoint for validation and is used for very small datasets.
-The leave-one-out-error is the average of the $n$ errors.
+The leave-one-out-error is the average of the \(n\) errors.

 ## K-Fold CV
 K-fold cross validation uses LOOCV for subsets of data (folds) instead of individual datapoints.
 This is used for larger datasets that makes computing validation error for each datapoint removal too computationally expensive.

 ## Validation Set
 With a big-enough dataset, we can leave out a fraction of it to use solely for validation and train our model on the rest.
-This is the least computationally expensive method but prevents our model from ever seeing the information left for validation.
+This is the least computationally expensive method but prevents our model from ever seeing the information left for validation